madschristensen99/loggerhead/backend/README.md

 ## Express app

-The objective of this Express app is to tell whether you should buy Euro or US dollar according to recent news.
+The objective of this Express app is to tell whether the exchange rate for euro is better than usd and vice versa according to recent news.

 The app will spit out a json that looks like this: